-These units are all assessed by The Business School (UK) through the completion of a variety of activities, detailed on assessment briefs.
-Your assessment briefs are available for download on the system.
+These units are all assessed by The Business School (UK) through the completion of a series of short answer questions, designed to be answered briefly with just a sentence or two.
+The short answer question papers are available for download on the system at any time.